 How to Start a Podcast

 Today, the Internet has opened many doors for creative artists to launch lucrative and exciting businesses.
 There are YouTubers, Twitch Streamers, Facebook and Instagram Influencers, and also Podcasters.
+For starters, you can learn about these mostly from reviews that reflect their pros and cons, or you can also buy twitch viewers and reviews for platforms like Facebook and YouTube.

 A podcast is series of audio episodes that a user can download or listen to (think of it as a radio talk show, only it’s “on demand” just like video streaming services Netflix and Hulu).
 A podcaster is someone who records and releases episodes in this format.